zahifarah/zahifarah/README.md

 - 👋 Hi, I’m @zahifarah.
-I'm film director who's passionate about tech and wants to play a role in it.
+I'm a film director who's passionate about tech and wants to play a role in it.
 - 👀 Web and Blockchain Development.
 - 🌱 Currently taking Colt Steele's Full Stack Web Development course (2021).
 - 💞️ Looking to collaborate on Blockchain projects!
 Decentralization, NFTs, Privacy and Digital Identity are topics I find particularly interesting.